-Heading into your retirement years doesn't have to mean the end of making money.
-Finding a way to earn some money through your favorite hobby can help you ease into retirement gradually and spend a little less of your hard-earned nest egg.
+Heading into your retirement years doesn't have to mean the end of your income.
+Finding a way to earn some extra cash through your favorite hobby can help you ease into retirement and spend a little less of your hard-earned nest egg.
 It can also be a great way to stay active while pursuing a true passion.

 Arts & Crafts

-These days, the Internet makes it easier than ever to sell your handmade arts and crafts.
-Whether you enjoy knitting, crocheting, card making, woodworking, jewelry making or any other artistic pursuit, there is likely to be an interested market.
+These days, it's easier than ever to sell your handmade arts and crafts online.
+Whether you enjoy knitting, crocheting, candle making, woodworking, jewelry making, or any other artistic pursuit, there's likely to be an interested market.
 Sites like Etsy and Amazon Handmade are popular among makers.
 They may require you to pay a few fees in order to sell your products, but in exchange, you'll get a lot more eyes on your beautiful crafts.

 Playing a Musical Instrument

 If you play a musical instrument, there are several ways you may be able to earn some extra money.
-You can perform at local restaurants and coffee shops, play in a local band or teach private lessons.
+You can perform at nearby restaurants or coffee shops, play in a local band, or teach private lessons.

-People tend to accumulate a lot of stuff and sometimes they need help getting their clutter back under control.
+People tend to accumulate a lot of stuff, and sometimes, they need help getting their clutter back under control.
 If you're a whiz at organizing, consider starting your own consulting business.
-You can help people plan out custom closets, make their home offices more productive, organize their kitchens more efficiently or find more space after downsizing.
+You can help people plan out custom closets, make their home offices more productive, organize their kitchens more efficiently, or find more space after downsizing.

 For some people, hosting a party is even more fun than attending one.
 Your party planning skills can easily become a part-time business when you offer your services professionally.
-Weddings are a great money maker for party planners, but you can also plan birthday parties, baby showers, engagement parties, retirement parties or any other special event.
+Weddings are a great moneymaker for party planners, but you can also plan birthday parties, baby showers, engagement parties, retirement parties, or any other special event.

 Retirement gives you free time to pursue your favorite hobbies.
 With a little creative thinking, it's easy to turn nearly any hobby into a fun and rewarding money maker.